ucdavis-bioinformatics/NeuroMabSeq/README.md

 ### TODO:
 - each time database is reloaded the id in url changes, make this static for them all somehow (still some work to do on this)
-- add column to status file for just the plate number
 - finish duplicates links
 - dont show positive controls
 - clean up the google analytics
 - add color when stripping
 - figure out light chain
+- make status page harder to access
+- debug=FALSE

 ### NEEED TO DISCUSS:
 - we will need a staff login and recaptcha